🧘♂️Our Journey

 From reversibility to a general-purpose payment system

 Cryptocurrency was born from Satoshi's vision of a "Peer to Peer Electronic Cash System" yet mainstream people associate crypto with scammers, fraud, and meaningless speculation.
-We believe that Satoshi's vision for a cheaper, fairer, and global system for commerce is coming, but there are serious roadblocks to getting there we want to address.
+We believe that Satoshi's vision for a cheaper, fairer, and global system for commerce is coming, but there are serious roadblocks to getting there we need to address.

 TradFi Sucks (But Crypto Falls Short)